jamsea/blog-jameshush-com/content/blog/automating-deployments/index.md

 ---
 title: Automating Deployments
 date: "2021-11-30T05:42:58.934Z"
-description: "Even before my main focus was DevOps, I _hate_ wasting my time waiting for something to build and deploy.
-Instead of checking YouTube or Reddit while waiting, I use that build time to figure out ways to automate deployments so I don't have to wait as long the next time.
+description: "I _hate_ wasting my time waiting for something to build and deploy.
+Instead of checking YouTube or Reddit while waiting, I use that build time to figure out ways to automate deployments, so I don't have to wait as long the next time.
 Below are the steps I follow whenever I run into a new deployment process that hasn't _quite_ been automated yet."
 hidden: false
 ---